2026 Commencement Central

 Commencement Ceremony

 Note: Participation in the commencement ceremony is not required to graduate.
 If you plan to participate, an RSVP will be requested to assist us with planning and logistics, but not required.
-A link to the RSVP page has been emailed to those in the Class of 2025.
+A link to the RSVP page will be emailed to those in the Class of 2026 around the start of April.

 You must purchase and wear academic regalia (cap and gown) to participate in the commencement ceremony.